Mining on Lium Compute Subnet

 OS | Ubuntu 20.04+ | Ubuntu 22.04 |

-Each executor must have compatible GPUs.
+Each node must have compatible GPUs.
 View the current GPU rewards and compatibility matrix in the official constants file.

 Higher-tier GPUs (A100, H100) typically earn more rewards but require proportionally higher investment.
 Choose GPUs based on your budget and expected ROI.